carj/pyPreservica/docs/index.rst

     The name of representation

-    .. py:attribute:: name
+    .. py:attribute:: asset

-    The name of representation
+    The asset the representation belongs to

 .. py:class:: Entity